MicrosoftDocs/mesh-docs/mesh/mesh-app/arr-content.md

      ![Screenshot of the Mesh app **Content** menu.](media\mesh-app-content.jpg)

 Any ARR objects that you place in a space will be visible to all users in that space.

+## Import your own ARR content

 To import your own content for remote rendering, you will first need to upload and process your models, see [Quickstart: Convert a model for rendering](/azure/remote-rendering/quickstarts/convert-model).
 To import your models into the Mesh app, see steps below: